 Since they require welding at the joints, corners, and ends, zinc gutters should be installed by professionals.
 This material might also not be ideal for use in locations that are exposed to salty air or on properties with cedar shingles because it can be damaged by acidic runoff.
 Consult your contractor first before you opt for this type of gutter.

 Stainless steel gutters

-Stainless steel is the sturdiest gutter material but is also comparatively expensive.
+Stainless steel is the sturdiest among all the gutter material types but is also comparatively expensive.
 Stainless steel is very durable.
 It can handle both hot and cold climates and can withstand harsh conditions.

 The shine of stainless steel is retained, keeping your gutters looking new for a considerable amount of time.
 Stainless steel adds luster and improves the aesthetic appeal of your homes.

 Unlike galvanized steel, stainless steel will not rust.
 However, it is considerably more costly.
 Since this material has some weight to it, it is generally recommended to have stainless steel gutters professionally installed.

 It’s true that gutters are made in a way that they will not require regular maintenance but sometimes, even highly durable materials need to be protected.